mrezabayat/iamsorush/content/posts/auto-cpp/index.md

 auto j = i; // j is int contains a copy of i
 ```

-`auto` deduce reference type as a value type.
+`auto` deduces reference type as a value type.
 To enforce being a reference, use `auto&`

 ```cpp
 int m = 0;